Splenectomy

 Although the spleen is often the major site of antibody-coated platelet destruction, platelets may also be removed from circulation by the liver, by a combination of the spleen and liver, or within the blood stream.
 Therefore, splenectomies are not always successful in raising the platelet count and may fail over time, prompting a return of low platelets.

+Splenectomies have been used to treat ITP since 1913.
 There are two types of splenectomies: laparoscopic where the spleen is removed through a few small holes in the abdomen and open, requiring a large incision.
-The laparoscopic splenectomy is preferred, when possible, since the healing time is reduced, it has the same rate of success as an open splenectomy, and there are fewer complications.
-1
+The laparoscopic splenectomy is preferred, when possible, since the healing time is reduced.
+It has the same rate of success as an open splenectomy and there are fewer complications.1

 While a splenectomy may raise the platelet count, it does not eliminate ITP since the antibody-coated platelets remain in circulation.
-In pregnancy, these antibody-coated platelets may cross the placenta and have the potential for reducing the platelet count of the newborn
+In pregnancy, these antibody-coated platelets may cross the placenta and have the potential for reducing the platelet count of the newborn.

 Side Effects